School Guide

 Important Disclosure

 Get CDL Texas is a free matching service, not a school rating organization.
-We connect students with vetted partner schools in our network.
+We connect students with schools we have verified are listed on the FMCSA Training Provider Registry at the time of partnership activation.
+See our editorial policy for our verification standards.
 The guidance on this page reflects general criteria for evaluating any CDL program — not proprietary rankings.

 The Short Version